hertzmann/hertzmann.github.io/_posts/2023-09-27-what-is-creativity.md

 If all you care about is productivity and problem-solving, then, indeed, the output is all that matters when defining creativity.
 Can the system create useful new things?

 If so, then, by that definition: of course computers are already creative, and _have been for decades_, as in the examples in the previous section.
+And they're getting better and better at it.

 But I don't think that's what most of us mean when we ask whether algorithms can be creative.